nZakk/nZakk/README.md

-- 👋 Hi, I’m @nZakk
+- 👋 Hi, I’m Isaac
-- 👀 I’m interested in T.I. and programming
+-  I’m interested in T.I. and want to become a Software Engineer
-- 🌱 I’m currently learning JavaScript
+-  I’m currently learning JavaScript, NodeJs and Java
 - 📫 How to reach me : linkedIn https://www.linkedin.com/in/isaac-gonçalves-santos-410172257/